stanlemon/bernard-app/README.md

 Todos:
 -------------
-- [ ] Add support for Redis and Predis
-- [ ] Figure out a better way of creating receiver names
+- Figure out a better way of creating receiver names, considering using Reflection on method names or possibly helper classes to define them
-- [ ] Create way of defaulting the queue name to be used
+- Create way of defaulting the queue name to be used when producing messages
-- [ ] Investigate Google AppEngine Push Queue - likely involve stock controllers for message execution
-- [ ] Is it possible to use IronMQ Push Queues?
+- Create stock controller for push queues, ie. IronMQ and Google AppEngine
-- [ ] Test!
+- Test!